Is Paid to Read Email Real or Fake? Full Site Review

 8. Refer Friends

-Since it’s extremely hard to find anything worth completing on the site, you can expect to earn a measly $.75 per referral who actually takes the time to earn five bucks on the site.
+It is extremely hard to find anything worth completing on the site, and you can expect to earn a measly 75 cents per referral who actually takes the time to earn at least $5 through Paid to Read Email.

 Related: Under The Table Jobs that Pay in Cash Only